Updated: Jul 8, 2022

 The Hook is how you should finish your blurb.
 What can you say to your reader that will make them think they can’t live without your book?
 If you’re stuck on this, think of a promise you can make them.
 What can you offer if they’ll just turn to the first chapter?

 Contrary to popular belief, typesetting is nothing to do with typing.
 It’s simply the way a book is designed inside.
 Good typesetting should be almost invisible—it should never distract from the reading experience.
 It includes everything from chapter headings, page numbers and margins to paragraphs, boxed-out sections and lists.
 A typesetter will also take care of strange hyphenation and the positioning of images.
 Needless to say, poor typesetting will make your book look self-published.

 Simple mistakes like margins that are too narrow so you have to crack the spine of the book to read it or inconsistently positioned page numbers all contribute to the subtle feeling that a book wasn’t published professionally.
 The choice of font can also be a problem.
 Wacky fonts or a poor choice of serif/sans serif will make your book look amateurish.

 If possible, invest in a professional typesetter (I have some recommendations), but if you really can’t afford this then at least use a formatting tool to get the best possible finish.
 The Reedsy Book Editor is a good one, and you can see what your book will look like as you go along.

 Aim for a one-page contents page that has a consistent layout.
-Use consistent parts of speech in your chapter titles (all verbs or all nouns) and avoid rambling headings.
-The structure of your book should be logical and transparent (think of it as a progression from A to B, and show the reader this in the contents page), and make sure it’s as simple as possible.
-Even professional writers get the structure wrong, so if you need help with this ask me about my Book Planning Days.
+Use consistent parts of speech in your chapter titles too (all verbs or all nouns) and avoid rambling headings.
+The structure of your book should be logical and transparent (think of it as a progression from A to B, and show the reader this in the contents page), and as simple as possible.
+Even professional writers get the structure wrong sometimes, so if you need help with this ask me about my Book Planning Days.